 Fast forward to 2020 where Wi-Fi 6 technology is now widely available on many flagship mobile phones and laptops.
 TP-Link released the new Deco X20 mesh Wi-Fi system that’s powered by Wi-Fi 6 up to AX1800 and updated various specifications for a stronger Wi-Fi coverage and a faster Wi-Fi speed.

 Table of Contents

 The Deco X60 is availale in both twin pack and triple pack variant.
 TP-Link says the 3 pack variant which cost RM1299 is good for up to 5800 square feet.
 It comes with a 3 years one to one exchange warranty.
-The twin pack variant is still not available in Malaysia but it will arrive in the future and the pricing is yet to be announced.

 Hardware and Specs

 TP-Link Deco X20 is powered by a faster Qualcomm Quad-Core CPU with 512MB RAM.
 Like the Deco M4 it replaces, TP-Link Deco X20 is only dual-band but it has an much faster updated Wi-Fi 6 radio.
 This means the WiFi network is faster for 4K streaming and a smoother WiFi experience.